Cochlear implants can help people who have severe to profound hearing loss.

-One of them will need to arrange an appointment for you at the national programme for cochlear implants.
-The national programme offers assessment and treatment at Beaumont Hospital in Dublin.
+They can arrange an appointment for you at the national programme for cochlear implants.
+The programme offers assessment and treatment at Beaumont Hospital in Dublin.

-The waiting time for this first appointment can be up to:
+The waiting time for the first appointment can be up to:

 - 3 months for children